samuelbalogh/spellchecker/README.md

 ## Details

 It is based on the [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance).
-It outputs the matrices used to calculate the distance, which are, in the above scenario:
+It outputs the matrices used to calculate the distance, which are, for `mistakus happon everywherre`:

 ```